tonebot13/23andMeStore/README.md

-<b>note append ?ts=4 to the URL to view wanted tab size (not sure why the tabs got touched - my local file is correct)<b>
+<b>note append ?ts=4 to the URL to view wanted tab size (not sure why the tabs got touched - my local file is correct)</b>

 Python ver. = 2.7.12<br>